costajohnt/mermaid-to-pdf-vscode/mermaid-to-pdf-mcp/README.md

 Then restart Claude Code to load the MCP server.

-### For VSCode with MCP Extension
+### For Development Tools with MCP Support

-Add to your VSCode settings:
+Add to your development tool's MCP configuration:

 ```json
 {